What is art history?

 Modern and Contemporary Art Curator

-Art curators need to be able to identify extremely high-quality work, able to build and foster strong, trusted collaborative relationships at all levels – trusted partners, guaranteed disability and insurance benefits, discounts offered by provincial/municipal reciprocal agreements.
-They need to possess the ability to lead and effectively deliver on curatorial priorities including exhibition development, curation and collections architectural planning, construction and display of permanent collections of modern and contemporary art.
+Art curators, especially those who have majored in art history, need to be able to identify extremely high-quality work.
+They should possess the skills to build and foster strong, trusted collaborative relationships at all levels, including trusted partners, guaranteed disability and insurance benefits, and discounts offered by provincial/municipal reciprocal agreements.
+Having majored in art history equips them with the ability to lead and effectively deliver on curatorial priorities, including exhibition development, curation, and collections architectural planning.
+Their education in art history enables them to handle the construction and display of permanent collections of modern and contemporary art.

 Museum curator